Part 2: The Marketing Tools You Think You Own—But Probably Don’t

 Booking and automation platforms

 "Act like a marketing operations specialist.
-Ask me 10 questions to find out if I actually own and control my core marketing tools."
+Ask me 10 questions, one at a time, to find out if I actually own and control my core marketing tools."

 Need help?
 Join our weekly office hours to get quick answers to these types of questions from our team!